San Jose State University: University principals and presidents

+Thirty-two people have led San Jose State since its founding including 8 principals, 15 presidents, 5 acting presidents, and 4 interim presidents.

 Campus

 The SJSU main campus comprises approximately 55 buildings situated on a rectangular, 154 acre area in downtown San Jose.
-The campus is bordered by San Fernando Street to the north, San Salvador Street to the south, S. 4th Street to the west, and S. 10th Street to the east.
-The south campus, which is home to many of the school's athletics facilities, is located approximately 1.5 mi south of the main campus on S. 7th Street.
+The campus is bordered by San Fernando Street to the north, San Salvador Street to the south, South 4th Street to the west, and South 10th Street to the east.
+The south campus, which is home to many of the school's athletics facilities, is located approximately 1.5 mi south of the main campus on South 7th Street.

 California State Normal School did not receive a permanent home until it moved from San Francisco to San Jose in 1871.
 The original California State Normal School campus in San Jose consisted of several rectangular, wooden buildings with a central grass quadrangle.
 The wooden buildings were destroyed by fire in 1880 and were replaced by interconnected stone and masonry structures of roughly the same configuration in 1881.

 These buildings were declared unsafe following the 1906 San Francisco earthquake and were being torn down when an aftershock of the magnitude that was predicted to destroy the buildings occurred and no damage was observed.
 Accordingly, demolition was stopped, and the portions of the buildings still standing were subsequently transformed into four halls: Tower Hall, Morris Dailey Auditorium, Washington Square Hall and Dwight Bentel Hall.
-These four structures remain standing to this day, and are the oldest buildings on campus.
+These four structures remain standing to this day and are the oldest buildings on campus.

 Beginning in the fall of 1994, the on-campus segments of San Carlos Street, 7th Street and 9th Street were closed to automobile traffic and converted to pedestrian walkways and green belts within the campus.
 San Carlos Street was renamed Paseo de San Carlos, 7th Street became Paseo de César Chávez, and 9th Street is now called the Ninth Street Plaza.
 The project was completed in 1996.

 Completed in 1999, the Business Classroom Project was a $16 million renovation of the James F. Boccardo Business Education Center.

-Completed in 1999, the $1.5 million Heritage Gateway project was unveiled.
+The $1.5 million Heritage Gateway project was completed in the same year.
 The privately funded project featured construction of eight oversized gateways around the main campus perimeter.

 In the fall of 2000, the SJSU Police Department, which is part of the larger California State University Police Department, opened a new on-campus, multi-level facility on 7th Street.